Wuhan Travel Guide

 There are numerous cultural sites in Wuhan, with plenty of attractions waiting for those interested in history and spirituality.
 The magnificent architecture of the Guiyan Temple on Cuwei Road holds many artefacts, including sculptures, statues, Buddhist scripture, and ancient records.
 It is the biggest of four major temples, the other three being Baotong Temple, Gude Temple, and Zhengjue Temple.

 Perhaps one of the most iconic landmarks in Wuhan is the Yellow Crane Tower on Snake Hill.
-Built in 223 AD, it reaches over 50 metres in height and contains a mosaic spanning two of its five storeys.
+Built in 223 AD, it reaches over 164 feet (50m) in height and contains a colourful mosaic spanning two of its five storeys.
 One of the Four Great Towers of China, the 100,000 yellow-tiled pagoda survived numerous dynasties and famously inspired the poet Cui Hao.

 The Hubei Provincial Museum is considered one of the most well-known museums in China.
 It is home to a myriad of around 200,000 relics, including the Sword of Goujian, ancient musical instruments, porcelain and jade pottery, and treasures so valuable they are not allowed to be exhibited outside the country.

 Widely considered the centre of education in China, Wuhan has around 35 institutions of higher learning.
 Found on the shores of Donghu Lake, Wuhan University has some beautiful campus grounds.
 Established in 1893, its buildings feature a pleasing mixture of both Chinese and Western architecture surrounded and interspersed with stunning forest and greenery.
 Indeed, the university is a great place to be in March when cherry, plum, and peach blossoms burst into life, with Cherry Blossom Avenue filled with almost 200 Tokyo cherry trees and Luojia Hill resplendent in gorgeous hues.